AliceYang0612/stat405-bayesian-project/README.md

 -Aiwei Yang 42274209
 -Chang Sun 19062439

+## Team Contribution Plan

+To ensure that both team members contribute equally to the project, the work will be divided into several stages.

+Both members will collaborate on data exploration and model design.
+Aiwei will focus on implementing the Laplace approximation method, while Chang will implement the self-normalized importance sampling (SNIS) method.
+Afterward, both members will work together to analyze the results, compare the inference methods, and prepare the final report and presentation.

+All code and documents will be maintained in the shared GitHub repository so that both team members can contribute and review each other's work.

 Repository structure:
 - proposal/ : project proposal
 - data/ : datasets used in the project